johnliu2014/react-demo/readme.md

 node_modules
 package-lock.json

-init npm package: `npm init -y` install webpack: `npm i --save-dev webpack` configure webpack:
+1 init npm package: `npm init -y`

+2 install webpack: `npm i --save-dev webpack`

+3 configure webpack:

+one or more entry points:
+Entry points configure the files where execution starts once the application loads in the browser.

+one output:
+The output configures how entry points map to output file namess.

+subset of project files:

+loaders:

+Each element in the rules array defines a type of file and loaders to user for those files.

+4 install babel `npm i --save-dev babel-loader babel-core babel-preset-react-app`

+5 configure babel

+6 install cross-env

+7